-We are fully committed to developing outstanding teachers who, as soon as they enter the classroom, make a positive impact on pupils’ learning and attainment.
-To achieve this we work with two partners, Lincolnshire Teaching School Alliance and the St George’s Academy Partnership, to offer PGCE School Centred Initial Teacher Training (SCITT) programmes across a wide range of Secondary School subjects that combine professional practice with cutting-edge educational research.
-We are also offering a PGCE Primary Education through the SCITT scheme with Lincolnshire Teaching School Alliance.
+We are fully committed to developing outstanding teachers who, as soon as they enter the classroom, are able to make a positive impact on pupils’ learning and attainment.
+To achieve this, we work with the Lincolnshire Teaching School Alliance and the St George’s Academy Partnership, to offer primary and secondary PGCE School Centred Initial Teacher Training (SCITT) programmes which combine professional practice with cutting-edge educational research.

 Professor Ian Abrahams - Head of School of Education

-The journal includes papers that originated as action research projects undertaken by graduate PGCE secondary trainee teachers and report on issues relating to secondary teaching and their development as reflective practitioners and educational researchers.
+The journal includes papers that originated as action research projects undertaken by graduate PGCE primary and secondary trainee teachers and report on issues relating to teaching and their development as reflective practitioners and educational researchers.
 The second edition of the ULERN Journal was published in August 2018.